agentsoz/matsim-melbourne/README.md

 ### Run MATSim

-Then to run the simulation with the generated MATSim population, do:
+Then to run the simulation with the generated MATSim population, run MATSimGUI in the matsim-melbourne project.
+This can
+* either be done from the IDE
+* or be done from the command line as follows:
 ```concept
 mvn exec:java -Dexec.mainClass="org.matsim.gui/MATSimGUI"
 ```